Open-Plan with an open heart

 With a clever floor plan designed to meet the needs of a modern family, the 2019 Telethon Home by Residential Building WA at The Hales in Forrestfield strikes the perfect balance between openness and private seclusion.

 The home is impressive from the outset, with it’s bold, contemporary elevation clad in James Hardie axon cladding and Hudson brick from Midland Brick’s New York range.
 Blonde oak double glass doors from Corinthian open to a long hallway with dark stained oak timber flooring.

 The warmth is carried into the light and fresh kitchen area with top-of-the-line Italian-made appliances from ILVE, with the adjacent dining and living areas creating a great family hub.

 Extending this hub are the sliding doors at either side of the family room which bring the outdoors in.
 Summer nights can be spent cooking on the built-in Artusi barbecue in the central alfresco nestled in between the lounge, hallway and living area.

 Residential Building WA Design Manager Brad McDonald said the upstairs portion of the home was his personal favourite area, with the master suite, ensuite, retreat and private balcony creating an oasis for parents.

 “The way we captured the view to the parkland across the road through the corner window and balcony makes it the room I like the most when I walk into it,” he said.

-Having built the 2018 Telethon Home on the same street, this year’s edition was a welcome challenge for the New Level design team.
+Having built the 2018 Telethon Home on the same street, this year’s edition was a welcome challenge for the Residential Building WA design team.

 “The two homes are a bit like chalk and cheese,” Mr McDonald said.
 “Last year we used a high-pitched roof, gable windows and lots of raking ceilings – a real sort of coastal meets hills sort of feel.
 This year’s home is a lot more modern, with a skillion roof design and strong geometric features on the